refm570-ops/playwright-playground/README.md

-# Wheel of Fortune E2E Tests
+# Fish of Fortune E2E Tests

 ## How to Run